Kim Kardashian’s Dopplegänger And Kylie Jenner Lookalike Sister Appear To Be Fooling The Whole Of Instagram

 since you all like these tutorials so much ???????? here’s a quick breakdown of some key products; @ameeralondon oil @tartecosmetics foundation @kkwbeauty contour medium ll @marcbeauty bronzer @glossymakeup lashes in “Kensington” @anastasiabeverlyhills brow wiz @lauramercier powder ????

-Most persuasive perhaps, are Sonia’s makeup videos.
+Most persuasive, perhaps, are Sonia’s makeup videos.
 While these likely receive lower viewings compared to Kim’s tutorials, they are nonetheless proof of Dubai’s confidence in having the best Kim equivalent around.

 Neither Kim nor Kylie follows Sonia and Fyza on Instagram.
 The account is, however, followed by model and mother to Rob Kardashian’s daughter, Blac Chyna.